Dyslexify: A Mechanistic Defense Against Typographic Attacks in CLIP: Relationship between probes and scores

 \section{Relationship between probes and \(T_{i,\ell} \) scores}

-As discussed in Sec.~\ref{ssec:layers}, we observe a strong correspondence between layers with elevated \(T_{i,\ell} \) scores and those where the typographic probe \( P_{\text{typo}, \ell} \) exhibits sharp increases in accuracy.
-In this section, we extend this analysis across all evaluated model sizes to support the trends previously shown for ViT-B. Figures~\ref{fig:vit_b_probe_vs_T} through~\ref{fig:vit_big_g_probe_vs_T} visualize this relationship for each model.
+As discussed in \cref{ssec:layers}, we observe a strong correspondence between layers with elevated \(T_{i,\ell} \) scores and those where the typographic probe \( P_{\text{typo}, \ell} \) exhibits sharp increases in accuracy.
+In this section, we extend this analysis across all evaluated model sizes to support the trends previously shown for ViT-B. \cref{fig:vit_b_probe_vs_T} to \cref{fig:vit_big_g_probe_vs_T} visualize this relationship for each model.
 To improve readability, we transpose the probe accuracy plots: the \( y \)-axis denotes the layer index, while the \( x \)-axis indicates probe accuracy.
-Adjacent to each plot, we show the full \(T_{i,\ell} \) scores across attention heads and layers, with the \( y \)-axis again denoting the layer index and the \( x \)-axis representing head indices.
-These figures underpin the alignment between layers that showcase high \(T_{i,\ell} \) values and layers where typographic information becomes linearly accessible in the cls token.